-Acting I: is an acting course designed to introduce creative techniques in voice, movement and character development for students in grades 1st-12th.
-Using theatre games, improvisation and fun, imaginative exercises, the student actor will learn common vocabulary attached to the theatre that they will continue to utilize in all subsequent classes taught at The Dixie.
+Acting I is an acting course designed to introduce creative techniques in voice, movement and character development for students in 1st-8th grades.
+Using theatre games, improvisation and fun, imaginative exercises, the student actor will learn common vocabulary used in theatre that they will continue to utilize in all subsequent classes taught at The Dixie.
 Tailored to meet the needs of each grade level, this active and fun class will challenge the creativity of the beginner and intermediate actor alike.
-This class will culminate in an end-of-the-session showcase of the course work students have completed.
-Acting I is a pre-requisite class for Acting II.
+This class will culminate in an end-of-the-session showcase of the course work students have completed. *Acting I is a pre-requisite class for Acting II.

-Acting II - Intermediate Acting: is the follow-up class to Acting I. Students will review and build upon the skills learned in Acting I. In addition, the students will begin more detailed character work through the use of monologues, scene work, improvisational games, voice, and movement exercises.
-Students from this class will also have the opportunity to perform for the community during Huntingdon's One Way Festival on September 24th.
-This class will culminate in an end-of-the-session showcase of the student's completed monologues and scenes.
+Acting II is for ALL returning Dixie Youth Theatre students.
+Students will review and build upon the skills learned in Acting I. In addition, the students will begin more detailed character work through the use of monologues, scene work, improvisational games, voice, and movement exercises.
+This class will culminate in an end-of-the-session showcase of the student's completed class work.

 Note: The Dixie is committed to building a solid theatre education program.
 Although some students may have taken acting classes here before, we have re-organized our classes to allow for further growth in a wider and more varied program for our students.